How to use the remove() function in Python

 print(fruits)--OUTPUT--['banana', 'cherry']

-• With every loop, fruits.remove("apple") deletes the next occurrence it finds.
+• Inside the loop, remove() deletes the first occurrence it finds.

 Using try-except with the remove() method